jeremiasdsa/push-notification/README.md

 # push-notification
-These are the methods to send a silent notification and to trigger a local notifications.
+These are the methods to handle a silent notification and trigger a local notifications.